mattbruv/Quokka/README.md

 ## Quokka

-Quokka is a hobby UCI chess eninge that I developed in C++ from scratch during the winter of 2014.
+Quokka is a hobby UCI chess engine that I developed in C++ from scratch during the winter of 2014.

 It plays at an [elo](https://en.wikipedia.org/wiki/Elo_rating_system) rating of approximately 1800.